inoas/glacier/README.md

 ## Introduction

-**Glacier** brings incremental unit testing to **Gleam**.
+**Glacier** brings interactive unit testing to **Gleam**.
 It is used as a drop-in replacement for [Gleeunit](https://hexdocs.pm/gleeunit) and relies on it, internally.

 Glacier differs insofar, that it let's you:

-1. Pass in an incremental flag `gleam test -- --incremental`; save a module and only related tests will rerun.
+1. Pass in an interactive flag `gleam test -- --glacier`; save a module and only related tests will rerun.
 2. Pass in a specific unit test modules to rerun `gleam test -- my_app_module_a_test.gleam my_app_module_b_test.gleam`.
 3. If `gleam test` is passed without any `--`-arguments it behaves the same as *Gleeunit*.
-4. You can still pass in `--target erlang` or `--target javascript`, like so: `gleam test --target erlang -- --incremental`.
+4. You can still pass in `--target erlang` or `--target javascript`, like so: `gleam test --target erlang -- --glacier`.

 To enable this behavior, all you have to do is add *Glacier* as a dev dependency, aka `gleam add glacier`, open `./test/YOUR_PROJECT.gleam` and replace `gleeunit.main()` with `glacier.main()`.